 - Presence - From the moment that your motion of going/coming has ceased, and you have arrived, your presence is established.
 This presence can be short-lived or it can be indefinite.

 The most used word for "to go, to come" is ἔρχομαι (erchomai).
 There is no specific word in the Greek for "arrival."
 As a matter of fact, the word arrival does not appear in the New Testament.
 When a writer wishes to convey the idea that the act of coming/going has been completed, he can state this by using parousia.
-This is due to the fact that once the act of coming/going has stopped, and you have arrived, your presence is immediately established.
+This is due to the fact that once the act of coming/going has stopped, you have arrived and your presence is immediately established.

 Vines Complete Expository Dictionary says parousia, ‘denotes both an “arrival” and a consequent “presence with.”’
 Hence the idea of coming, i.e., motion from one point to another, is antecedent to parousia.

 Before we discover what the disciples meant by the “sign of thy parousia,” it would be very helpful for us to learn what age they were expecting to consummate.